neiky/websocket-chat-server/README.md

 # websocket-chat-server
-A simple chat server based on websockets
+A simple chat server based on websockets and spring